API basics

 • Adding new API endpoints

-• Adding new properties to the responses from existing API endpoints
+• Adding new properties to responses from existing API endpoints

 • Adding optional request parameters to existing API endpoints

-• Altering the message attributes returned by validation failures / other errors
+• Altering message attributes returned by validation failures or other errors